* Images shown are of mature plants

 Once you’ve picked your succulent, savory Arabica Coffee Beans, dry them in your roaster or oven.
 After the beans have cooled, they’re ready to grind and brew into a hot, homemade cup of Joe.
 Growing and brewing your own coffee has never been more effortless and healthful.

 Plus, with minimal maintenance and hassle-free growth, the Arabica Coffee Plant is even more desirable.
-Plant your new Arabica Coffee Plant in a pot, indoors or outdoors.
-If you reside in growing zones 9-11, place the Arabica Coffee Plant in the ground and ensure you protect it if temperatures drop below 30 degrees F. Place it in a room with windows during the winter, or grow it indoors year-round.
 The possibilities are endless with the adaptable, versatile Arabica Coffee Plant.
 Free of harmful sprays and harsh chemicals, the organic Arabica Coffee Plant offers the freshest beans around.

 Order yours today for a delicious, homegrown cup of coffee, right from your backyard!